 Vibrant, seaside Barcelona is the ultimate capital of culture and relaxation.
 Set between coastal mountains and the Mediterranean, it has world-class museums, bustling outdoor cafes, and an all-night party scene, as well as miles of beaches and hiking trails.
 Barcelona also has a laid-back attitude so seductive that, once you arrive, you won’t want to leave.
 Find out how to make the best of your time here with this ultimate guide of the city.

-Barcelona is located right on the Mediterranean sea, which makes the climate mild and super pleasant year-round.
-It does have a winter season that goes from December to March.
-While it doesn’t usually snow, it rains and temperatures can drop to the mid 40’s.
+Barcelona is located right on the Mediterranean sea, which makes the climate mild and pleasant year round.
+However, it does have a winter season that goes from December to March.
+While it doesn’t usually snow, it rains and temperatures can drop to the mid 40s.
 The advantage of “braving” this weather is that the city is much less crowded and hotel prices are lower.

-If all of this sounds too extreme, consider traveling in the shoulder season, when accommodation is more affordable than summer.
+If all of this sounds too extreme, consider traveling in the shoulder season, when accommodation is more affordable than it is in the summer.
 Fall in Barcelona (September through November) and is still sunny and warm, but you won’t be sweating profusely and the tourist crowds won’t be quite as overwhelming.
-Spring (March through May) is also a lovely time; trees are blooming, street performers are making their way back to the plazas, and it’s still not too crowded — just be aware of Spring Breakers.
+Spring (March through May) is also a lovely time; trees are blooming, street performers are making their way back to the plazas, and it’s still not too crowded -- just be aware of spring breakers.

-Tips are not required in Barcelona, though if you receive good service, leaving anywhere between 10-20 percent would be appreciated.
-Avoid restaurants that give you massive laminated menus in a dozen languages; these are tourist traps that will probably expect tourist tips — and the food is definitely going to suck.
+Tips are not required in Barcelona, though if you receive good service, leaving anywhere between 10 and 20 percent would be appreciated.
+Avoid restaurants that give you massive laminated menus in a dozen languages; these are tourist traps that will probably expect tourist tips -- and the food is definitely going to suck.

 If you prefer to ride comfortably, just hail one of the dozen cabs that drive by every minute.
 Make sure it’s metered so you’ll know exactly how much you’re paying, or agree on a fare before you get into the vehicle.
 Alternatively, Uber recently made its way back into the city, after disappearing for three years due to taxi driver protests.